cmu-psych-fms/json-http/README.md

 * Cone this repo, and `cd` into it.

-* Start it by running `./rrun.sh`
+* Start it by running `./run.sh`

-* Test that it is working by running, in a different shell, `curl -d @sample-input.json http://localhost/decision` which makes an HTTP request to the server sending the contents of the file `sample-input.json` as POST data.
+* Test that it is working by running, in a different shell, `curl -d @converted-test-server-data.json http://localhost/decision` which makes an HTTP request to the server sending the contents of the file `converted-test-server-data.json` as POST data.

-* This should print something like

-    {"actions":
-        [{"action_id":"d44cc237-9e09-4cb9-97aa-6f32831df844","probability":1.0},
-        {"action_id":"bf93c4cc-6063-458e-afa4-b024f5c9abb6","probability":0.0}]}

 ## Docker container